Fish49/MusicTyper/README.md

         - beats per minute
         - ex.
 120bpm
 - ### Units of amplitude:
-    - #### decibels (full scale)
-        - decibels from 8-bit clip distance
-        - ex. -3db
     - #### amplitude degree
         - fraction of the clip distance. this is not linear.
         - ex.
-1.0 is clip volume, 0.1 is kinda quiet, 0.3 is full - bodied
+1.0ad is clip volume, 0.1ad is kinda quiet, 0.3ad is full - bodied
+    - #### decibels (full scale)
+        - decibels from 8-bit clip distance
+        - ex.
+0db is the loudest possible, -3db is normal

 ## Operations
 - ### Casting: